Carmen de Lavallade: Career

 De Lavallade became a member of the Lester Horton Dance Theater in 1949 where she danced as a lead dancer until her departure for New York City with Alvin Ailey in 1954.
-Like all of Horton's students, de Lavallade studied other art forms, including painting, acting, music, set design and costuming, as well as ballet and other forms of modern and ethnic dance.
+Like all of Horton's students, she studied other art forms, including painting, acting, music, set design and costuming, as well as ballet and other forms of modern and ethnic dance.
 She studied dancing with ballerina Carmelita Maracci and acting with Stella Adler.
 In 1954, de Lavallade made her Broadway debut partnered with Alvin Ailey in Truman Capote's musical House of Flowers (starring Pearl Bailey).

-In 1955, she married dancer/actor Geoffrey Holder, whom she had met while working on House of Flowers.
+In 1955, de Lavallade married dancer/actor Geoffrey Holder, whom she had met while working on House of Flowers.
 It was with Holder that de Lavallade choreographed her signature solo Come Sunday, to a black spiritual sung by Odetta (then known as Odetta Gordon).
 The following year, de Lavallade danced as the prima ballerina in Samson and Delilah, and Aida at the Metropolitan Opera.